-- (a) a red light projected above and below the horizontal through angle of coverage L; - (b) a green light projected above and below the horizontal through angle of coverage R; - (c) a white light projected above and below the horizontal through angle of coverage A; and - (d) a white light projected through angle of coverage F.
+a) a red light projected above and below the horizontal through angle of coverage L;

+b) a green light projected above and below the horizontal through angle of coverage R;

+c) a white light projected above and below the horizontal through angle of coverage A; and d) a white light projected through angle of coverage F.

 The lights described in 3.2 a), b) and c) should be visible at a distance of at least 3.7 km (2 NM).

-The light described in 3.2 d) should be visible at a distance of 9.3 kilometres (5 NM) when fitted to an aeroplane of 20 metres or more in length or visible at a distance of 5.6 kilometres (3 NM) when fitted to an aeroplane of less than 20 metres in length.
+The light described in 3.2 d) should be visible at a distance of 9.3 km (5 NM) when fitted to an aero plane of 20 m or more in length or visible at a distance of 5.6 km (3 NM) when fitted to an aero plane of less than 20 m in length.

-When towing another vessel or aero plane
+3.3 When towing another vessel or aero plane